From hash-smoking Assassins to Nazis on meth, take a ride through the facts (and myths) of drugs in history.

 “Oh, and by the way,” he’ll add, “They also have giant ants that dig up gold there.
 I’m not saying it’s true.
 I’m not even sure if I believe it.
 It’s just what I heard.”

 Oh, but that’s just the beginning.
-It turns out the Scythians loved weed and opium so much that their kings smoked it out of solid gold bongs.
-They were big fans of wine, too — to the point that if you told an ancient Greek, “my friend drinks like a Scythian…”
+It turns out the Scythians loved marijuana and opium so much that their kings smoked both drugs from solid gold bongs.

 Everybody who loves Japanese food knows shabu shabu — that tasty dish of thinly sliced meat and veggies.
 When Japanese chemist Nagayoshi Nagai first synthesized methamphetamine — known as shabu シャブ in Japanese — in 1893, he had no idea what trouble those little slices of his would cause.